Disappointment Not Punishment

 Psalm 34, Job 1:1–10, 1 John 4:7–21

 There is something in the Old Testament that remains unresolved.
-The Psalmist declares that the wicked will not be remembered and the righteous will be.
+The Psalmist declares that the wicked will not be remembered and the will be.
 This is a common theme.
 Yet, when we look at scripture, and we look at the world around us, we rightfully question that.
 So, what is going on?
 Perhaps we ought to question who is doing the remembering.
 Both Old and New Testaments are testaments of God to humanity.
 In other words, humanity is the object of the story (the Bible), God is.
-Scripture tells the story of the imperfect revealing the , , , justice, , ,… of God.
+Scripture tells the story of the imperfect revealing the , , , , mercy, ,… of God.
 Humanity is just the target of all of that.
 Since we tell the stories, we confuse being the tellers of the story with being the subject of the story.

-There is another tension in both Old and New Testament: of God.
+There is another tension in both Old and New Testament: fear of God.
 The psalmist talks about teaching the fear of God to people.
 How does that match with this loving God we tell people about?
 First, of course, is our language.
 That is the start of the problem.
 There is also an automatic opposition to the fear.
 Fear is bad.
 Except when it is not.
 When driving to work, one cannot be by fear (you’ll never leave the driveway).
 Yet, defensive driving (a form of fear) is very wise when driving with all the other people that are obviously not as good of drivers as you are.

 The opening verses of Job tell us that fear from the perspective of Scripture may not match our own.
 We read that Job makes sacrifices on behalf of his children, for he fears they might have sinned.
 In support of Job, God (proudly) declares that Job fears him (God).
 What?
 How about the insight from Satan (how’s that for weird), that of course Job fears God, for God has protected him and blessed him with property and .
 Fear?
 Well, fear must not mean…fear.